resource/Front-End-Standards/Stylesheets/Sass.md

 ## <a name='Extend'>Extend</a>
-- Avoid duplication by using the @extend directive for lumping shared styles together.
-- @extend adds the properties of an existing class to where you're extending.
-- It is preferred that you place @extend rules as the first declaration in your modules.
+Avoid duplication by using the @extend directive for lumping shared styles together.
+It is preferred that you place @extend rules as the first declaration in your modules.

 ```SCSS
 // Good